Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Name Change (Marriage, Divorce)

-- Bring legal proof (marriage certificate, court order)
+- Legal proof (marriage certificate, court order)

-- Sheriff will update records
+- The sheriff will update your records

-- New card issued with updated name
+- New card issued with your updated name

-- No additional fee in most counties
+- No extra fee in most counties

 Address Change

-- Notify sheriff within 30 days
+- Tell the sheriff within 30 days

-- Some counties charge $15 update fee
+- Some counties charge a $15 update fee

 - Others update for free

-Moving to different county:
+Moving to a different county:

-- Transfer CHL to new county sheriff
+- Transfer your CHL to the new county sheriff

-- Pay transfer fee (~$15)
+- Pay the transfer fee (about $15)

-- Update address
+- Update your address

 - No new background check needed